FIELD & SAFETY RULES

 4. Players should attach an approved cover over their weapon system’s muzzle.

 1. Players who lose their covers must obtain one before their weapon system will be allowed into the safety zone.
-Players can leave their weapon system with the staff member at the entrance of the field so that they can go obtain the needed equipment.
+Players can leave their weapon system with the staff member at the entrance of the field so that they can obtain the needed equipment.

 SECTION 3: CHRONOGRAPH & ENGAGEMENT DISTANCES